 Married Parents vs. Divorced Parents: The Impact on Children

 As parents, it is only natural to worry about the impact your choices have on your children.
 When those choices create significant changes in their everyday life and alter the look of their family forever, the stress and worry can seem unbearable.
-The effect of divorce on children can range from a minor disruption while they adjust to a new routine to major problems with behavior and acting out.
+The impact of divorce on children can range from a minor disruption while they adjust to a new routine to major problems with behavior and acting out.

 Some children grieve for a short period and seem to bounce back quickly.
 Others mourn for a longer period and may hold out hope you and the other parent will reconcile.
 It is, however, important to remember that you do have some control over how your divorce affects your children, and there are options that can help them cope.